 2017 AGENDA AND ISSUES FOR DISCUSSION

 - Driving the low-carbon transition through a sustainable financial system.
 The forum will address key priorities for ensuring the financial system can deliver the transition to a low-carbon, climate-resilient economy, and mainstream climate disclosure in institutional investment.

 - Channels for green finance and investment: The forum will discuss approaches for funding green projects in cities; the role of green bonds; investment platforms to channel institutional investment to green infrastructure in developing and emerging economies, such as blended finance; and financing for adaptation.

 TO ATTEND THE FORUM

-If you are interested in attending this event, you may request an invitation by completing this form.
+If you are interested in attending this event, you may request an invitation by clicking on the registration button below.
 Please note that the OECD will not provide any additional documentation to support visa requests.
 Participants are responsible for obtaining their visas from the Consulate or Diplomatic Mission in their country of residence prior to departure.

 Institutional investors and long-term investment